 Try some ideas.
 See what sticks.
 Tweak and build your own solutions.

-P.S., I will update this post from time to time.
+P.S., I will update this guide to successful meetings from time to time.
 Send me your feedback, ideas, and tips, and I will add them here crediting contributors.

 1. Meetings are how we get things done